 - Cases: Ukraine, Hungary, Scandinavia (Sami), Denmark-Germany… - lectures and student presentations

-- A study trip to a European destination.
+- A study trip to South Tyrol.
 No academic schedule.

 Week 24 & 25